quangnv2002/licensePlateRecog/README.md

 # [License-plate-recog](#project)

 ## [Introduction](#introduction)
-This is our project about license plates detection and recognization
+This is our project about license plates detection and recognition
 ## [Requirement](#requirement)

 ##### Install Python 3.8